 Qualitative (or Psychographic) Information

 - Goals.
 Depending on the need your product or service was created to serve, you might already have a good idea of what goals your persona is looking to achieve.
-However, it’s best to cement your assumptions by speaking to customers, salespeople and customer service representatives.
+However, it’s best to cement your assumptions by speaking to customers, as well as internal sales and customer service representatives.

 - Challenges.
-Again, speak to customers, salespeople and customer service representatives to get an idea of the common problems your audience faces.
+Again, speak to customers, sales and customer service representatives to get an idea of the common problems your audience faces.

 - Hobbies and interests.
 Speak to customers and people who align with your target audience.
-If you’re a fashion brand, for example, it’s helpful to know if large segments of your audience are also into fitness and wellbeing, as that can help inform your future content creation and partnerships.
+If you’re a fashion brand, for example, it’s helpful to know if large segments of your audience are also interested in fitness and well-being, as that can help inform your future content creation and partnerships.

 - Priorities.
 Speak to customers and people who align with your target audience to find out what’s most important to them in relation to your business.
 For example, if you’re a B2B software company, knowing that your audience values customer support over a competitive price point is very valuable information.

-Take this information and create one or more rounded personas like HubSpot’s Marketing Mary, and ensure they’re at the core of your digital marketing strategy.
+Take this information and create one or more rounded personas, like Marketing Molly below, and ensure they’re at the core of your digital marketing strategy.

 2) Identify your goals & the digital marketing tools you’ll need.